Changissnz/caricature_of_the_modern_American_savage/README.md

 appeals to a kind of populism that would kill for a stagnation in advances if it meant that "peace" and "norms" are preserved.
 Words, pens, and intelligence are only as dangerous as the rule over their users.
-Also, as a reminder, formal education is frequently associated with intelligence which, as anyone that has studied only a metaphorical ounce of history, would know is historically reserved for an upper-class, specifically, the ruling class.
+Also, as a reminder, formal education is frequently associated with intelligence which, as anyone that has studied only a metaphorical ounce of history would know, is historically reserved for an upper-class, specifically, the ruling class.
+The signing of specific legislation into law can imperil certain people.
+Placing contracts on specific persons for "their own security" can, in fact, be euphemisms for their silent removal from society or the face of the Earth.